neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 already exist in the main branch), you can use the flag `-a` when committing.
 This equates to typing `git commit -am "[Descriptive Message]"` instead of `git add`ing each file and then committing.

+- Sometimes you just mess up your code badly and you want to revert to the previous commit that was working.
+To do this, use the `git stash` command.
+First, type `git stash`.
+This command reverts you back to your previous commit and actually saves your changes locally in a stash (i.e you can get them back).
+However, in our example, we just want to dump the bad code, so after `git stash` type `git stash drop`.
+Now your bad code breaking changes are gone.
+Poof!

+- Sometimes you might have already pushed your bad code!
+In order to "undo" this pushed commit, use `git revert`.
+Be warned though, this is entering into the trickier parts of git, and it could really really mess up your code if you aren't careful.
+Find the hash of your git commit you want to undo on the web page commit history.
+Conveniently, there is a copy button for this hash for each commit.
+Alternatively, you can type `git log` and it will show the commit history (be warned if this is long, you might want to add flags as to not have to continuously press enter to scroll through it).
+Then navigate to your terminal and type `git revert [copied hash]`.
+This is a separate commit that undoes the other commit, push this commit, and your bad code disappears (and has a traceable history associated with the undo in the commit history).
+Again, this is a warning that you really could mess up your code by doing this, and we may not be able to help you fix it.
+To be on the safer side, only revert your last commit when you realize you pushed bad or broken code.

 - `Forking` is a form of branching in which you create a local copy of an existing repo (and use this copy as if it is your own), which can later be merged like a normal branch using a pull request.
 This type of process is usually used in large, open-source projects when developers add features, but you can use it too!
 For example, these tutorials are developed on a local fork that gets merged with the website master repo when we finish a new one!

 - Github supports emojis!
 To use one, consult the list here: https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md.
 Select your favorite and add the id of the emoji in question to your git commit message.
 A personal favorite of one of the authors is `":space_invader:"`.
 These are fun to add to any